shahaditya1007/KN-King-Solutions/02/exercises/02/README.md

   return O;
 }
 ```
-(a) Identify the directives and statements in this progran1.
+(a) Identify the directives and statements in this program.
-(b) Wbat output Joes the prograo1 produce?
+(b) What output does the program produce?

 # Solution
 (a)